-Here are some known bugs and issues that we're aware of with Cloudflare Pages:
+Here are some known bugs and issues with Cloudflare Pages:

-- Once you have selected a GitHub repository for your Pages application, it cannot be changed.
+- After you have selected a GitHub/GitLab repository for your Pages application, it cannot be changed.
 Remove/delete your Pages project and create a new one pointing at a different repository if you need to update it.

 *.pages.devsubdomains currently cannot be changed.
 If you need to change your